thegetty/bronze-guidelines/content/vocabulary/welding.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A technique for joining separately cast parts using high temperatures resulting in partial melting of the parts.
-A filler metal is often applied."
+definition: 'A technique for joining separately cast parts using high temperatures resulting in partial melting of the parts.
+A filler metal is often applied.'
 ---

 <div class="backmatter">